rootkovska/rootkovska.github.io/_posts/2015-12-27-PastaCiccia.md

 They look like my father and my mother after divorce.
 And viceversa.

+## The other 9 eyes (Denmark, France, the Netherlands, Norway, Sweden Germany, Belgium, Italy, Spain)

 The only new feeling I have is ... being thankful that Brazil, Russia, India and China exist; because EU haven't been able to do anything more than guilty silence (it. omerta'); with very few exceptions

 * [Maximilian Schrems - Irish High Court - Court of Justice of the European Union](https://en.wikipedia.org/wiki/Max_Schrems#.27Europe_v_Facebook.27_lawsuit)
 * [Hans de With - Bundesverfassungsgericht](http://www.ip-watch.org/2015/12/02/german-intelligence-services-oversight-body-files-action-against-government/)

+From Italy we got [this puppet](https://en.wikipedia.org/wiki/Maurizio_Gasparri) saying that our (unconstitutional) agencies (AISI/AISE/Copasir) are 'not efficient'

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Ry3XJxfytic">Terrorismo, Gasparri (FI): Servizi segreti italiani inefficientissimi</iframe>

+when he was Ministry of Communications he [openly signed a law without reading it](https://en.wikipedia.org/wiki/Censorship_in_Italy#.22Freedom_of_the_Press.22_report); in that video instead is licking the balls to [ROS](https://en.wikipedia.org/wiki/Raggruppamento_Operativo_Speciale) (Italian special forces, of the military police), the ones that [manipulated us world wide](http://www.bgpmon.net/how-hacking-team-helped-italian-special-operations-group-with-bgp-routing-hijack/), and among other commendable things tortured this guy

+<iframe width="560" height="315" src="https://www.youtube.com/embed/95HM_xPk0uk">L'intervista ritrovata del falso pentito Scarantino</iframe>

+[to make him guilty of a bomb that killed the second in charge of the anti-mafia squad](https://en.wikipedia.org/wiki/Via_D'Amelio_bombing) one month after the first in charge was bombed as well.
+But don't name those things; they prefer to remember [Salvo D'Acquisto](https://en.wikipedia.org/wiki/Salvo_D'Acquisto) ONLY.
+Reliable people.

 In any case, the whole thing is way better than [the previous one based on war machines](https://en.wikipedia.org/wiki/Wassenaar_Arrangement).
-[A cherry, mon chéri](https://en.wikipedia.org/wiki/Wassenaar_Arrangement#2013_Amendments):
+[A cherry, mon chéri](https://en.wikipedia.org/wiki/Wassenaar_Arrangement#2013_Amendments)

 >  Google and Facebook criticized the agreement for the restrictions it will place on activities like penetration testing, sharing information about threats, and bug bounty programs.